Should I Rent Before Buying in Hawaii?

 How long will you live in the home?

 Your expected timeline is one of the most important factors as you consider whether to rent or buy a home in Hawaii.
 The best real estate investment is one that you will keep for at least 5 years, whether you intend to live in it the entire time or leverage it as an income property for part of that timeframe.
 If you are not in a position to buy something that will work for you for 5 years right now, it may be best to rent temporarily while you set yourself up to be in a position of strength to invest in something more long term.

 This can be a complex decision, often based on your mortgage pre-approval status.
-If you'd like a referral to one of our trusted lenders, contact us any time!

 Do you know which part of the island you want to move to?